Last year alone, 405 water voles have been released into the Kielder area, taking the total released from June 2017 to 965.

 It’s great that we’ve been able to support this project through our Branch Out scheme, which has awarded over £300,000 in funding for projects which benefit the natural environment, wildlife and local communities since 2013.”

 All signs indicate that water voles released in June and August 2017 are thriving well with many of them travelling up to 12km from their release sites, with potentially breeding voles being found around 5km from their original release sites.
-A further 260 voles are set to be released this August.
+A further 260 voles are set to be released in August.

 The water vole was once a common and familiar mammal along our ditches, rivers and streams.
 Unfortunately, habitat declines, pollution of waterways, industrialisation of agriculture, housing development and predation by American mink that escaped from fur farms, have all led to severe water vole declines since the 1960s.